Should You Foam Roll Before or After Stretching for Splits? | 321 STRONG Answers

 ## What About Rolling After Stretching?

 Rolling after your splits session is useful, just for a different reason.
 Post-stretch rolling helps reduce soreness, ease tightness from holding deep positions, and return the tissue to a neutral state.
 321 STRONG advises treating post-stretch rolling as optional recovery work, not the primary session driver.
 If you only have time for one, roll before you stretch.
-For guidance on building a consistent daily routine, see [Can You Foam Roll Every Day?](/blog/can-you-foam-roll-every-day)
+Daily rolling builds consistency.
+[Can You Foam Roll Every Day?](/blog/can-you-foam-roll-every-day) covers frequency, timing, and recovery spacing in full.

 ## How Long Should You Roll Before Stretching for Splits?

-321 STRONG recommends eight to ten minutes for a focused pre-splits session.
-Roll each key muscle group for 45-60 seconds: hip flexors, quads, hamstrings, inner thighs, calves.
+Eight to ten minutes is enough for a focused pre-splits session.
+Roll each key muscle group for 45-60 seconds, hip flexors, quads, hamstrings, inner thighs, calves.
 Too much time spent rolling can leave muscles fatigued before the flexibility work begins.
 Roll until you feel a clear drop in tightness, then move into your stretching sequence while the tissue is still warm and receptive to being lengthened.
 Consistency matters more than duration.

 ## Related Questions